Virginia Landlord-Tenant Act

 • Collect a security deposit from a tenant that is moving in.

-• Receive rent whenever it is due, and to enforce a late fee when it falls late.
+• Receive rent payments whenever they are due, and to enforce a late fee when it falls late.
 The late period should be clearly outlined in the rental agreement.

 • Enter the rented premises to carry out your responsibilities, with advanced notice.